-The first step generated an electron beam with the energy distribution observed in the experiment shown in Figure 3.6.
-The electrons generated were focused by three quadrupoles onto the target T1, see Figure 2.2.
-Electrons traversing T1 produced bremsstrahlung photons of sufficient energy to produce $e^+e^-$ pairs.
+The first step in the simulation generated an electron beam with the energy distribution observed in the experiment, see Figure 3.6.
+The electrons were focused by three quadrupoles onto the positron production target T1 (see Figure 2.2).
+Electrons traversing T1 produced bremsstrahlung photons of sufficient energy to produce $e^+e^$ pairs that would escape the downstream side of the target and be collected by a second quadrupole triplet.
 The second step simulated the collection and transportation of positrons exiting T1 to the entrance of the first dipole D1.
 The last step transported positrons from the entrance of D1 all the way to the annihilation target T2, the interactions of positrons with T2, and the detection of the resulting 511 keV photon pairs.